pwright/blockscape/README.md

 4. Drag tiles to reorder within categories
 5. Click tiles to see dependency relationships
 6. Use the search box to filter components
+7. Right click item to see html items, see [items](items/README.md)

 ## JSON Schema